 The College of Health Sciences and Professions offers nationally recognized graduate programs that prepare students for careers as clinicians, researchers or teachers.
-For information about the Division of Communication Sciences and Disorders program completion rates, Praxis examination pass rates, and employment rates for our graduates see our Student Achievement Data (doc).
+For information about the Division of Hearing, Speech and Language Sciences program completion rates, Praxis examination pass rates, and employment rates for our graduates see our Student Achievement Data (doc).
 The Master of Arts in Speech-Language Pathology, Doctor of Clinical Audiology, and doctoral programs are designed to endow students with the academic knowledge and clinical skills to:

 - Become competent professionals, providing independent and team-oriented clinical services in the contemporary healthcare environment

 - Work and communicate effectively with clients, families and healthcare and educational professionals

 - Be continuous learners through the understanding of research in the discipline

 The Division of Hearing, Speech and Language Sciences (HSLS) offers world-class PhD programs that emphasize the development of specialized knowledge and skills consistent with strong scholarly career aspirations through academic coursework, original research projects, hands-on experiences in the Hearing, Speech and Language Clinic, grant writing, research presentations in professional forums, interdisciplinary scholarly activities, teaching opportunities, and ongoing engaged mentoring by Hearing, Speech and Language Sciences faculty.

 Diverse, energetic, dedicated and productive faculty members work closely with students in directed studies courses and research lab mentoring in a positive and encouraging environment.

 To learn more about specific degree programs, follow the links below.

 Students are eligible to obtain a teaching certificate from the state of Ohio through our program by: